- Value-based care is a potentially viable payment model for practices, regardless of MACRA participation

 As with any new implementation of technology, time and resources are required to get staff up to speed.
-By providing funding, practices who have never considered or may be on the fence about MACRA, may be more encouraged to participate.
+By providing funding, practices that have never considered or maybe on the fence about MACRA may be more encouraged to participate.

 Should You Participate in MACRA?

 Value-based care will continue to receive support because it emphasizes a treatment model based on the patient.
-Healthier patients means happier patients, which is good for everyone.
+Healthier patients mean happier patients, which is good for everyone.

 The HIMSS comment letter and the HHS funding are steps in adopting value-based healthcare for America.
 Support for value-based care has been industry-wide as well as political and continues to grow with MACRA.
 We look at MACRA as a step towards value-based healthcare, and we continue to transform our EHR system into one that adapts to the change.

 PrognoCIS emphasizes efficiency and productivity in the workplace and strives to adapt to what’s best for the provider.
 For more information, here is our break down of MACRA and our analysis of fee-for-service vs. capitation.
 PrognoCIS currently supports Meaningful Use Attestation to its final Stage 3 and plans to continue support for MACRA and beyond.